1

 Is masonry one of the hardest jobs?

-Masonry laborer is a physically demanding job that requires strength, endurance, and skill in working with bricks, stone, and concrete.
-It often involves working outdoors in various weather conditions and using tools like trowels and levels, making it a challenging occupation for many workers.
+Masonry laborer is a physically demanding job that requires strength, endurance, and skill in working with bricks, stones, and concrete.
+It often involves working outdoors in various weather conditions and using tools like trowels and levels.
+While challenging, it is considered manageable with proper training and safety precautions.

 What type of masonry makes the most money?